-If you’re feeling stuck, here are five fresh ways to discover what you really want to do with your life.
+If you’re feeling stuck, here are six steps to discover what you really want to do with your life.
 Take time to work through the process and know that, no matter what, you’ll be getting closer to where you want to be.

-If you went into a restaurant with the strong opinion—“I’m not hungry.
+If you went into a restaurant thinking, “I’m not hungry.
 There’ll be nothing here I want to eat.
-I don’t want to be here”—the menu isn’t going to look appealing.
-You won’t explore it with due time or attention, and it’s unlikely you’ll find food you’ll enjoy eating.
+I don’t want to be here,” the menu isn’t going to look appealing.
+You won’t give it your time or attention, and you’re unlikely to find food you’ll enjoy.

-Choose to adopt the perspective that you can do what you love with your life.
-One of the best ways to strengthen this point of view is to surround yourself with people who are living examples.
-How many of your friends and family are following their passions?
-If it’s not many, it might be time to expand your circle; associate with—and be inspired by—men and women who are inspired by their work.
+Instead, choose to adopt the perspective that you can do what you love with your life and you will find your passion.
+One of the best ways to strengthen this point of view is to surround yourself with and talk to people who are living examples.

 Once you’ve decided that your passion is findable, it’s time to look for evidence of what you already love to do.
-If you scan the landscape of your life, you’ll notice certain experiences peak up.
+If you scan the landscape of your life, you’ll notice certain experiences peak up above the horizon.
 It’s so valuable to delve into these “peak moments” and extract the key ingredients.

 Consider yourself a beach-trawler, discerning between the gold and the cheap metal.
 For example, one of my favorite summer jobs involved teaching English to teenagers.
 I might assume the key ingredient was the English language, or young people.
-But when I paid attention to my metaphorical metal detector, it become clear that the bleep went off when I was being a leader within a community, and teaching that community something of great value to them.
-That’s exactly what I do now in my work—but without the teenagers, present perfect tense, or vocabulary tests!
+But when I paid attention to my metaphorical metal detector, it became clear that the bleep went off when I was being a leader within a community and teaching that community something of great value to them.
+That’s exactly what I do now in my work—but without the teenagers, present-perfect tense, or vocabulary tests!

 When you look at all the ingredients that matter to you, they might at first seem entirely disconnected.
-Let’s say you love French, drinking coffee, playing with words, analyzing and categorizing, and being a leader within a community.
+Let’s say you love speaking French, playing with words, analyzing and categorizing, and being a leader within a community.
 How could you construct a career from these?
-It’d be like peering into your cupboard and seeing cocoa powder, tofu, and carrots and wondering: How could I possibly make something delicious that includes all of these?
+It’d be like peering into your Chopped basket and seeing cocoa powder, tofu, and carrots and wondering: How could I possibly make something delicious that includes all of these?

-This is the time to look beyond the ingredients and seek an umbrella; something that all of these ingredients can fit beneath.
+This is the time to look beyond the ingredients and choose a meal; something that all of these ingredients can come together to make.
 For example, my colleague Abby—whose diverse passions are described above—helps business owners to find the right words to fit their brand.
 She analyzes and categorizes copy into what she calls “voice values.”
 She draws wisdom from previously running a funky French lifestyle boutique, and French words pepper her own copy, giving her brand that special je ne sais quoi.
-She’s become known as a leader for those who want to communicate effectively with their potential clients.
-Oh—and she’s built a recognizable Pinterest profile showcasing her favorite coffee houses.
-All of these passions fit under the overarching umbrella of her business; they’ve all found a home there, and the variety actually helps her to stand out and attract her perfect clients.

 It might be that, through this exploration, you fall head over heels in love with an activity that engrosses you—something that lights you up and makes your heart sing.
 But now you have to ask yourself the next question: Who would benefit from (and pay for) this?

 For example, my client Lisa loves to draw.
 She makes art for the sheer joy of it.
-When she attempted to turn this passion into a profitable business, she realized that the market who were hungry for her talents were business owners who needed illustrations for their blogs, websites, and products.
-This felt like play to Lisa, but in order to make her services marketable, she also needed to add tech skills to her toolkit, so that her design work could be useable online by her ideal clients.
+When she attempted to turn this profitable business, she realized that the market that was hungriest for her talents were business owners who needed illustrations for their blogs, websites, and products.
+This felt like play to Lisa, but in order to make her services marketable, she also needed to add tech skills to her toolkit, so that her design work could be usable online by her ideal clients.

 When you seek your passion, there’ll be parts of you that go into rebellion.
 I’d guess that this article itself might be provoking some of those resistant parts!
 We all have a huge number of fears—around failure, success, visibility, and vulnerability—that speak in sensible voices, instructing us that we mustn’t do what we love.

-I’ve been called brave, but I don’t see it that way; I’ve simply been more committed to my happiness and freedom than to staying cozy with the status quo.
 Find your own version of brave.
 Discover what risks work for you.
+Maybe you don’t have the option to leave your job without a guaranteed income, but maybe you can enroll in a class connected to your passion or look for a new job that helps you gain a skill you’ll need to reach your goal.
 The path of passion is where you do things that scare you enough, without leaving you in a constant state of fear.
 Expand your comfort zone, rather than leaving it.